jokyv/dotfiles/aider/README.md

 ## Consider this!

+- linting using `ruff check --fix` (fix any fixable errors), how to do it?
 - `--cache-prompts` Aider supports prompt caching for cost savings and faster coding.
   - Currently Anthropic provides caching for Sonnet and Haiku, and DeepSeek provides caching for Chat.
 - `--no-detect-urls` no detection and offering to add URLs to chat (default: True)